2018-19 Student School Board Representatives

-Cedarcrest students Pascal Nagata and Sophie Paradis will serve as the 2016-17 Student School Board Representatives this year, joining the Riverview School District's School Board in a non-voting, advisory role.
+Cedarcrest students Delaney Tobin (R) and Cedric Nagata (L) will serve as the 2018-19 Student School Board Representatives this year, joining the Riverview School District's School Board in a non-voting, advisory role.

 During the year, Student Representatives participate in Board training sessions, when invited, including the Washington State School Directors Association (WSSDA) Annual Conference and the WSSDA Legislative Conference in Olympia.
-During the Legislative Conference, Sophie and Pascal will have the opportunity to meet with state legislators and advocate for education.
+During the Legislative Conference, Delaney and Cedric will have the opportunity to meet with state legislators and advocate for education.

-Pascal is in his second year on the School Board, serving as the Senior class representative, while Sophie was selected to serve as the Junior class representative.
+Delaney is in her second year on the School Board, serving as the Senior class representative, while Cedric was selected to serve as the Junior class representative.
 Student Representatives are nominated, submit an application, and undergo an interview process in the spring.
 The students each serve two-year terms.

 The Riverview School District was among the first in the state of Washington to have Student Representatives serve on their School Board and Riverview’s including of students has been influential, as Riverview’s School Board Directors and Student Representatives have given presentations in years’ past on ways that other districts can initiate a student representative program.

-We congratulate both Pascal and Sophie for their ongoing service to the Riverview School District and our school community.
+We congratulate both Delaney and Cedric for their ongoing service to the Riverview School District and our school community.